gbv/jskos-web/README.md

 ## Install

-You will need Node.js version 14.18 or later.
-Currently, using v16 is recommended.
+You will need Node.js 18 or later.
+Currently, using v20 is recommended.

 ~~~bash
 git clone https://github.com/gbv/jskos-web.git